GospelSounders/adventhymnals.old/03.church-hymnal/07.501-600/02.511-520/07.There's-No-Other-Name-Like-Jesus/docs.md

 title: 517.
 There's No Other Name Like Jesus
 metadata:
     description:
-    keywords: Church Hymnal, There's No Other Name Like Jesus, There&#039;s no other name like Jesus, Sweet name, dear name
+    keywords: Church Hymnal, There's No Other Name Like Jesus, There's no other name like Jesus, Sweet name, dear name
     author: Brian Onang'o
 ---